USDA Foods Distribution

 Current Council Members

-If you are interested in serving on the USDA Foods Advisory Council, please fill out the interest form and return to Sarah White or fax # 515-242-5988.
+If you are interested in serving on the USDA Foods Advisory Council, please fill out the interest form to submit to Bureau.

 USDA Foods Advisory Council Interest Form